--The mains contactor releases,

-- -The unit waits for Generator Contactor Timer - -The generator (or busbar) contactor is energized.
+- -The mains contactor releases, - -The unit waits for Generator Contactor Timer - -The generator (or busbar) contactor is energized.

-32.2.
+31.2.
 UNINTERRUPTED TRANSFER

-In this mode, the transfer will be made without power interruption.
-This implies that both of the mains and generator (or busbar) contactors will be active during transfer.
+In this mode, the transfer will be made without power interruption from genset to mains.
+This implies that both of the mains and generator contactors will be active during transfer.